tabenmalik/diffraction-report/index.md

 ![Diffraction Grating]({{site.url}}{{site.baseurl}}/assets/images/diffraction_grating.png)
 ***Fig 1:** Planar wave (left) encountering a diffraction grating with many slits causing a pattern (right).*

 # Current Work

+Diffraction in graphics is an interesting problem to be solved in order to generate beautiful and photorealistic materials.
+Since photorealism is the goal, I use a ray tracer to implement diffraction.
+The ray tracer is a custom ray tracer built as an assignment in CS354.
+The ray tracer is extended to support diffraction materials.

+Diffraction in a ray tracer works by simply adding a diffraction term to the Phong shading model.
+The computation of the diffraction term is derived by Emmanuel Agu and Francis Hill Jr. in their paper "A Simple Method for Ray Tracing Diffraction."

 # Results